Netcracker/qubership-opensearch/docs/public/installation.md

 ### Large

 Recommended for deployments with high workload and a large amount of data.
+For 160 shards and 200Gb of indexed data.

 | Module                      | CPU    | RAM, Gi | Storage, Gb |
 |-----------------------------|--------|---------|-------------|